dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw3p2/index.md

 Now the question is where shall we put all the various firebase related stuff?
 How about a module of its own!

-🚀 Create a file,  `firebase.js` in your `src/` directory.
-And since we're using npm to fetch the firebase SDK for us, just do `import Firebase from 'firebase';` and you're all set to go!
+🚀 Create a file,  `firebasedb.js` in your `src/` directory.
+And since we're using npm to fetch the firebase SDK for us, just do `import firebase from 'firebase';` and you're all set to go!

 My recommendation is to put all your firebase functions in this file and export them.
 We briefly talked about ES6 modules.
 Easiest way to make this module is to simply export every public function: